Services for you

 All children and young people need to be registered with a GP in Surrey to be directed to our emotional wellbeing and mental health service.

-To make a request for support:
+To make a request for support, contact your GP, social worker or school.

 - Write to Mindworks Surrey Access and Advice, First Floor, Dominion House, Woodbridge Road, Guildford, GU1 4PU.